1. What is an eCommerce Payment Gateway?

 - Correspondences network

 In talking about the cost of integration, one has to consider a few common methods too.
-The first one is hosted gateway.
-Direct post method is equally effective here.
-Non-hosted or integrated method will benefit your site.
+The first one has hosted gateway.
+The direct post method is equally effective here.
+The non-hosted or integrated method will benefit your site.
 Before setting off, though, you would have to familiarize yourself with PCI DSS compliance too.
 Each method affects the cost of integration.

 6. Custom Payment Gateway

 In case you feel that the most common payment gateways are unappealing, you should consider customizing one for your eCommerce site.
 The customized version can work or be compatible with an option that you prefer for your website too.
 Furthermore, you can use it to offer your clients unlimited types of payment methods.